 This unit must be calibrated before you start your shooting session, light conditions have changed, or it was relocated.
 Calibration is done by turning the unit Off and then On with <POWER> key.
-Calibration is over when flashing (see "Run Calibration").
-When Adaptive Calibration failed (see "Run Calibration").
+Calibration is over when flashing is displayed.
+If a decimal point or colon appears, it indicates that calibration failed (see "Run Calibration").
 When Adaptive Calibration is finished you must acknowledge it by pressing <ENTER> key or else the unit will not work it will simply flash calibration results forever.
-For example: alternate flashing of and (see indicates fluorescent lights are overhead.
+For example: alternate flashing of and indicates fluorescent lights are overhead.
 If environment is unstable for a period of 60 seconds, or any key is pressed while calibration is active, then all calibration alarms are turned on.
 You must try to calibrate again, fix environment problem or relocate the unit.